Frequently Asked Room Selection Questions

 Here are some frequently asked questions that often come up regarding Room Selection.
 We've tried to organize them by category a bit, so please be sure to visit each of the links below for information about each topic.

 Frequently Asked Questions About...

-A: Theme house and apartment applications are available beginning in January.
-You can access applications in Housing Forms.
+A: Theme house and apartment applications are available beginning in December.

 A: Residence Hall rooms can be selected on Room Selection Day.

 Q: How will I know when I can choose a space on Room Selection Day?

 A: In late February, you will receive an email from Campus Life that indicates your Room Selection Number and at which time you will be able to go through on Room Selection Day.
 These numbers are assigned randomly, based on your high school graduation date.
 Rising sophomores (current first-year students) select first so as to uphold our residency requirement.
 Rising juniors and seniors will select after sophomores.

 Q: Can I live in the same place next year as I did this year?